 Due to its intrinsic properties, scientists all over the world are racing to derive new types of objects from graphene.
-While the substance is ludicrously difficult to produce, 3D printing and bioprinting have been a great help along the way.
 Creating graphene is a complex, expensive process and only ever results in small volumes.
 Still, combinations with other substances provide researchers with many avenues for materials with unique properties.
 Case in point: Brown University’s new graphene seaweed composite, which forms a smart material stronger than steel.

 The research paper is actually about fixing the issue of fragility in hydrogels by adding sheets of graphene oxide.
 As a result of these experiments, researchers found that the addition of GO nanosheets can make any material capable of becoming stiffer or softer in response to different chemical treatments, allowing the substances to react to their surroundings in real-time.
 The material researchers derived from seaweed is called alginate.
 It forms a mixture that repels oils and, once it undergoes stereolithography, it becomes harder than steel.

 “One limiting factor in the use of alginate hydrogels is that they’re very fragile — they tend to fall apart under mechanical load or in low salt solutions,” said Thomas Valentin, a Ph.D. student at Brown’s School of Engineering.
 “What we showed is [that] by including graphene oxide nanosheets, we can make these structures much more robust.”